requirejs/prim/README.md

 [promises-aplus-tests](https://github.com/promises-aplus/promises-tests) as the
 baseline tests to check if it is working like a promise library.

-## Motivation

-This differs from a a more robust standard promise library in the following ways.

-### Minimum bar

-This library just wants a minimum implementation that passes the standard tests.
+This library just aims to be a minimum implementation that passes the standard tests.
 The hope is that over time, requirejs-related code that uses this library can just remove it and use promises provided by the JS language.

-### Sync

-Allows sync promise resolution if `prim.nextTick` is set to a function that immediately calls its argument.
-By default, it will try to use setImmediate, process.nextTick or setTimeout though.

-Sync resolution is normally a very bad idea.
-You should not look for this in a promise library.
-However, r.js has some use cases in where it has traditionally worked synchronously, Node's sync module system being the main one.
-This override behavior allows that to work.

 ## API